tBuLi/kingdon/README.rst

 Features
 --------

-Kingdon is a Geometric Algebra (GA) library which aims to have a pythonic and high-performance API for GA computation.
+Kingdon is a Geometric Algebra (GA) library which combines a Pythonic API with symbolic simplification and just-in-time compilation to achieve high-performance in a single package.
-It was designed to work with numba to achieve high-performance and broadcasts across numpy arrays so transformations can be applied easily to e.g. point-clouds and meshes.
+It support both symbolic and numerical GA computations.
+Moreover, :code:`kingdon` uses :code:`ganja.js` for visualization in notebooks, making it an extremely well rounded GA package.

+In bullet points:

 - Symbolically optimized.
 - Leverage sparseness of input.
-- Automatic broadcasting.
-- Numba enabled.
+- :code:`numba` enabled for numerical computations.
+- :mod:`sympy` support for symbolic computations.
+- :code:`ganja.js` enabled graphics in jupyter notebooks.
+- Automatic broadcasting, such that transformations can be applied to e.g. point-clouds.

 Code Example
 ------------
-In order to demonstrate the power of Kingdon, let us first consider the common use-case of the commutator product between a bivector and vector.
+In order to demonstrate the power of :code:`Kingdon`, let us first consider the common use-case of the commutator product between a bivector and vector.

 In order to create an algebra, use :code:`Algebra`.
-When calling :code:`Algebra` we must provide the signature of the algebra, in this case we shall go for 3DPGA, which is the algebra $\\mathbb{R}_{3,0,1}$.
+When calling :code:`Algebra` we must provide the signature of the algebra, in this case we shall go for 3DPGA, which is the algebra :math:`\mathbb{R}_{3,0,1}`.
-In order to make elements of the algebra, :code:`kingdon` provides the functions :code:`Algebra.multivector`, :code:`Algebra.vector`, :code:`Algebra.bivector`, etc.
+There are a number of ways to make elements of the algebra.
+It can be convenient to work with the basis blades directly.
-These accept a sequence of values as their primary argument.
-For example:
+We can add them to the local namespace by calling :code:`locals().update(alg.blades)`:

 .. code-block:: python

     >>> from kingdon import Algebra
     >>> alg = Algebra(3, 0, 1)
+    >>> locals().update(alg.blades)
-    >>> b = alg.bivector({'e12': 2})
+    >>> b = 2 * e12
-    >>> v = alg.vector({'e1': 3})
+    >>> v = 3 * e1
     >>> b.cp(v)
     (-6) * e2

 This example shows that only the :code:`e2` coefficient is calculated, despite the fact that there are 6 bivector and 4 vector coefficients in 3DPGA.
-But because :code:`kingdon` performs symbolic optimization before performing the computation, it knows that in this case only :code:`e2` can be non-zero.
+But by exploiting the sparseness of the input and by performing symbolic optimization, :code:`kingdon` knows that in this case only :code:`e2` can be non-zero.

 Symbolic usage
 --------------